There is a question for you. How often did you ask yourself that question? How do you know whatever you decide is the right decision?

-If you are more work centric, you would not want your boss to be disappointed and probably think that staying on might be your opportunity to get the long awaited raise or higher position.
+If you are more work-centric, you would not want your boss to be disappointed and probably think that staying on might be your opportunity to get a long-awaited raise or higher position.

 This should give you the answer to the question “What is the right decision?”

 What About Your Principles?

 The right decision is one that is based on sound and clear principles!
 So if you have no principles in your life, maybe it is time to think about it.
 What do you stand for and you believe in?